qruto/laravel-flora/README.md

 php artisan app:update -v
 ```

-You can automate the process by adding `@php artisan update` command to your application
+You can automate the update process by adding `@php artisan update` command to your application
 `composer.json` script `post-autoload-dump` section and remove
 default `vendor:publish` command from `post-update-cmd` section.
 `update` command will take care of assets publishing for you.